DevMichaelMS/ex12.13_formulario/README.md

 ---

-# Formulário de Cadastro - EBAC

-Este é um projeto de formulário de cadastro desenvolvido como parte do curso da **EBAC**.
-O formulário é responsivo, estilizado com **Bootstrap** e utiliza **jQuery** para funcionalidades dinâmicas, como máscaras de telefone e validação.

----

-## 🖼️ Demonstração# Registration Form - EBAC
+# Registration Form - EBAC

 This is a registration form project developed as part of the **EBAC** course.
 The form is responsive, styled with **Bootstrap**, and uses **jQuery** for dynamic functionalities such as phone masks and validation.